 Grants are one of the most common ways charities can obtain funding.
-It is important to note, however, that they are not merely government donations.
+However, it’s important to note that they are not merely government donations.

-Grant funding for charities must be applied for, and your registered charity may need to adapt a particular project in order to secure a grant.
-It is likely that you will have to report on the success of your project and how the grant money was used.
+Charity grant funding must be applied for, and your registered charity may need to adapt a particular project to secure a grant.
+You’ll also likely have to report on the success of your project and how the grant money was used.